withtally/gov_deployer/README.md

 | 📍 Supported, was the first governance version.
 Easier deploy system.  	| 🔩 Supported too since it is an upgrade to the Alpha version.         	| 🔮 Widely Supported, as a contract from open zeppelin.
 With more features and upgrades.                   	|
 | ❌ Does not support off-chain proposal signatures.                         	| ❌ Does not support off-chain proposal signatures.                       	| ⛓️ Supports Off-chain proposal signatures.                               	|

+With this deployer you will be able to see how to build tasks to deploy governances, and deploy Open Zepellins contracts.

 ### Table of content

 - [Gov Deployer](#gov-deployer)